the-kolibri/kolibri-template/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: ✍🏻 Issue Name
+name: ✍🏻 New Template Feature
-about: Description for the Issue template type
+about: Add a new Repo Template Feature
-title: "Custom Issue Title"
+title: "Add "
-labels: label 1, label 2
+labels: ⚙️ Settings, 📦 Picaflor v0.0.0
 assignees: the-kolibri
 ---